Book an Appointment

 MSW, RSW

-As an individual therapist, I work collaboratively with youth and adults to heal trauma, support and explore neurodivergence, mental health, identity, relationships and confidence.
+About My Practice As an individual therapist, I work collaboratively with youth and adults to heal trauma and explore neurodivergence, mental health, identity, relationships and confidence.
+My approach is grounded in curiosity, respect, and a deep belief in each person’s capacity for self-understanding.

-As an individual therapist, I work collaboratively with youth and adults to heal trauma, support ...
+About My Practice As an individual therapist, I work collaboratively with youth and adults to hea...
 Read More

 Jisu Yoon

-As an individual counsellor/therapist, I work alongside youth and young adults in navigating anxiety and depression, body image, and neurodivergent identities.
-I’m also eager to support you through life transitions, relationships, exploring your identity, and inner healing.
+About my Practice As an individual therapist, I work alongside youth and young adults to navigate anxiety, depression, body image, and neurodivergent identities.
+I also support clients through life transitions, relationship challenges, identity exploration, and inner healing.
+My approach is collaborative, compassionate, and grounded in creating a space where you feel safe to explore, reflect and grow.

-As an individual counsellor/therapist, I work alongside youth and young adults in navigating anxi...
+About my Practice As an individual therapist, I work alongside youth and young adults to navigat...
 Read More

 Select a session